-In November 2017, the European Commission published updated guidelines on the QUID requirement.
+The European Commission has published guidelines on the QUID requirement.
 The guidelines explain when QIUD is mandatory and which products are exempt from QUID.

-If an ingredient is emphasized on the label, the quantity (%) must be indicated in the list of ingredients Example: "made with butter" => QUID for butter
+If an ingredient is emphasized on the label, the quantity (%) must be indicated in the list of ingredients.
+Example: "made with butter" => QUID for butter